commanded/commanded-ecto-projections/guides/Usage.md

     end
     ```

+3. Provide a one-arity function as a projector option:

+    ```elixir
+    defmodule MyApp.ExampleProjector do
+      use Commanded.Projections.Ecto,
+        application: MyApp.Application,
+        repo: MyApp.Projections.Repo,
+        name: "example_projection",
+        schema_prefix: fn event -> "example_schema_prefix" end
+    end
+    ```

+    The function will receive the event as the single argument allowing you to use the same or a different schema for each event.

+4. Define a `schema_prefix/1` callback function:

+    ```elixir
+    defmodule MyApp.ExampleProjector do
+      use Commanded.Projections.Ecto,
+        application: MyApp.Application,
+        name: "example_projection"

+      @impl Commanded.Projections.Ecto
+      def schema_prefix(event), do: "example_schema_prefix"
+    end
+    ```

+    The function will receive the event as the single argument allowing you to use the same or a different schema for each event.

+    An example usage could be for tenant specific projections where each tenant's data is projected and stored in a separate database schema:

+    ```elixir
+    @impl Commanded.Projections.Ecto
+    def schema_prefix(%_{tenant: tenant}), do: tenant
+    ```

+### Migrations with a schema prefix

-3. Generate an Ecto migration in your app:
+1. Generate an Ecto migration in your app:

     ```console
     $ mix ecto.gen.migration create_schema_projection_versions
     ```

-4. Modify the generated migration, in `priv/repo/migrations`, to create the schema and a `projection_versions` table for the schema:
+2. Modify the generated migration, in `priv/repo/migrations`, to create the schema and a `projection_versions` table for the schema:

     ```elixir
     defmodule CreateSchemaProjectionVersions do